Chart Color Schemes

 Recent residential development output has been above average within Craigmore - Blakeview when compared nationally

-The demand significantly exceeds the supply of new dwellings, which typically leads to price growth and increased buyer competition.
-New properties are constructed at an average expected cost value of $329,000, aligning with regional trends.
-In this financial year, $17.1 million in commercial approvals have been registered, indicating balanced commercial development activity.
-Compared to Greater Adelaide, Craigmore-Blakeview has significantly less development activity, being 84.0% below the regional average per person.
-This scarcity of new homes usually strengthens demand and prices for existing properties.
+This significant demand outpaces supply, which typically drives price growth and increased buyer competition.
+The average construction value of new properties is $209,000, below the regional average, indicating more affordable housing options.
+In FY-26, commercial approvals totaled $17.1 million, suggesting balanced commercial development activity in the area.
+Compared to Greater Adelaide, Craigmore - Blakeview has considerably less development activity, at 84.0% below the regional average per person.
+This scarcity of new homes tends to strengthen demand and prices for existing properties.

-The area's development activity is also lower than the national average, suggesting a mature market with possible development constraints.
-Recent building activity consists solely of detached houses, maintaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
-With around 677 people per dwelling approval, Craigmore-Blakeview reflects a highly mature market.
-By 2041, Craigmore-Blakeview is projected to grow by approximately 6,863 residents.
+Additionally, recent building activity consists solely of detached houses, preserving the area's suburban identity with a concentration of family homes appealing to buyers seeking space.
+With approximately 677 people per dwelling approval, Craigmore - Blakeview reflects a highly mature market.
+According to AreaSearch's latest quarterly estimate, the area is projected to grow by 6,863 residents by 2041.
 At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development